elliotthilaire/rails-budgetfish/README.md

 ## Testing

-Run test suite during development using guard
+Run test suite while developing using using Guard

     guard